You are listening to the Sean Hannity Radio Show Podcast.

 Let's see what Wall Street wants.

-Well we've been waiting 20 years to get to to the American people.
+Well, we've been waiting 20 years to get to the American people.

-And then you sit back and realize Mitt Romney would be curled up on in a little ball if he were making these points and coming under one one fraction of the of the attacks Donald Trump is coming under.
+And then you sit back and realize Mitt Romney would be curled up in a little ball if he were making these points and coming under one fraction of the attacks Donald Trump is coming under.

 All the things that seem like a disability with Trump actually turn out to be an advantage.

-We needed someone that this this you know alpha dog reality T V star in order to withstand absolutely unprecedented attacks from the media.
+We needed someone, this, you know, alpha dog reality TV star in order to withstand absolutely unprecedented attacks from the media.

 I think you are really ahead of the curve as it relates to Trump more than anybody in terms of winning the nomination.

-Every exit poll land shows that 65% of Republicans feel betrayed by their own stupid party.
+Every exit poll announ shows that 65% of Republicans feel betrayed by their own stupid party.

 And they have earned that distinction because they make promise after promise and they don't fulfill them.

-John Boehner gave us an additional five trillion dollars in debt and he had control of the purse that's inexcusable that's not conservative.
+John Boehner gave us an additional $5 trillion in debt, and he had control of the purse.

-The first two look it is true Obama could veto what they had it was as I describe in the book.
+The first two, look, it is true Obama could veto what they had.

 There was no government shutdown at issue.